joshmarinacci/querylang/README.md

 - [ ] deleting object doesn't persist. needs a tombstone
 - [ ] schema can also delete properties using some special syntax, to upgrade old objects by deleting, or renaming.
 - [ ] JSON storage encodes types into the keynames using the schemas
 - [ ] properly store non-JSON safe properties using custom converters

+# important things

+* use contexts for app and db.
+* move app inside of window and fix z-index
+* text field and text area with popups
+* standardize a bunch of query util functions.  isCategory, isType, isPropEqual, isPropTrue, isPropFalse, etc.

+* dialogs and popups?